 - €€€€€ – Hotel & Spa Regent Petite France

-If you do happen to be in Strasbourg in December for the Christmas markets, be sure to make a stop in Lyon as well.
+If you do happen to be in Alsace in December for the Christmas markets, be sure to make a stop in Lyon as well.
 Lyon has an excellent light festival running the 2nd week of December, so I definitely recommend making a stop there as well.

 So have you been inspired to travel to Strasbourg?
 What are you looking forward to the most?
 Comment below and let me know!